Syf-Almjd/FoodFinder/README.md

 - **Dish Search:** Easily search for your favorite dishes and discover nearby restaurants that serve them.
 - **Cuisine Exploration:** Explore different cuisines and find the top-rated dishes in each category.
-- **User Reviews:** Read and contribute reviews to help others make informed decisions.
-- **Location-based Recommendations:** Get personalized recommendations based on your location and preferences.
+- **Favourites List:** Save the cuisines your like to your local storage.

 ## Installation